Aurele-B/Cellects/doc/contributing.md

 ```
 Then, compress the dist folder into Cellects.zip and use NSIS to generate the installer

+!!! note
-Note: When installing Cellects dependencies, do not use editable mode:
+    - When installing Cellects dependencies, do not use editable mode:
-Note: Lighter installer with the "Solid" option
+    - Lighter installer with the "Solid" option